 Use Credit Card Rewards to Travel

 OK.
 OK.
 So, I can’t get you to believe traveling is boring.
 Fine.
 Since you are determined to bore yourself in Europe or the Caribbean, at least use some tightwad tricks to get you there cheaply.
-If you are a certified stingy badass, go ahead and churn credit cards for rewards points.
+If you are the kind of person who A) only buy things that you would normally buy, and B) pays off your balances EVERY month, try earning credit card rewards.
+If you do that, you can build up points for all kinds of goodies – like flights, hotels, and cash – making credit card rewards a great way for tightwads like us to travel.
 (We’ve got a few to choose from here.)
-Be forewarned, though: this is not for the faint of heart or the newly recovering spending addict.
-The only way you can get ahead with these points is to A) only buy things that you would normally buy and B) payoff your balances EVERY month.
-If you do that you can build up points for all kinds of goodies – like flights, hotels, and cash – making credit card rewards a great way for tightwads like us to travel.

 There you have it.
 Uncle Greg has laid out some solid time tested, frugally minded, tightwad ways for you to enjoy yourself.
 Now get to it…and I don’t want to hear any of you Nancies bellyaching in the comments below!